brigitte-bigi/Whakerexa/README.md

 See the AUTHORS file for the full list of contributors.

 ## Support

 Whakerexa was initially developed within <https://auto-cuedspeech.org> project, generously funded by FIRAH (Fondation Internationale de Recherche Appliquée sur le Handicap), <https://www.firah.org/>.
+It is also developped with the support of Laboratoire Parole et Langage <https://www.lpl-aix.fr>.

 # Changes